 Boolean operators (+ or -) are available, but not truncation.

-Click the down arrow to access the “Advanced Scholar Search” options.
+Click the "hamburger menu" in the upper left corner to access the “Advanced Scholar Search” options.

 Start by entering keywords in the “with all of the words” box.